-The society many of us live in has forgotten about our connection to Earth Mother.
-Some of us have become so far removed from the foundations of the seasons that we don’t always recognize the blessings in them.
+The society many of us live in has forgotten about our connection to Mama Earth.
+Some of us are far removed from the foundations of the seasons that we don’t always recognize the blessings in them.
 What we need to remember is that nature’s rhythm is our rhythm, and the best way to acknowledge the changing of the seasons is to celebrate them.

-Celebrating the seasons isn’t something that has to happen on a specific day at a specific time in a specific location.
+Seasonal celebrations aren’t occasions that have to happen on the first day of the season at a specific time in a set location.
 It doesn’t have to be rushed or over the top.
 Creating a festival for a solstice or equinox is exciting and something you and your family can plan together.
-You can cook and feast together, using a special tablecloth with appropriate patterns for the occasion – florals for spring, tropical fruit for summer, leaves for autumn, and snowflakes for winter.
-You can also decorate the space and dress for the event, and perform any new or old spiritual rituals and divination ceremonies.
+You can cook and feast together using a special tablecloth with appropriate patterns for the occasion – florals for spring, tropical fruit for summer, leaves for autumn, and snowflakes for winter.
+You can also decorate the space, dress for the event, and perform any new or old spiritual rituals and divination ceremonies.

-Autumn Equinox is the season of balance, abundance, and one that honors our precious Earth Mother.
-That’s exactly what my family and I did; we honored her with a fall festival.
+Autumn Equinox is the season of balance, abundance, and one that honors the harvest.
+That’s what my family and I have done; we honor the harvest with a fall festival.
 Every year is slightly different, but there are a few things that never change.
 We always gather, eat, play, and share.

 Our festival in 2019 is one of my favorites because Luna was 1 year old, and her reaction to the occasion will be forever priceless.
-Our ceremony occurred on Earth herself.
-My husband and I started the day by decorating our backyard with autumn-themed decor and we even added some fun playthings for our moonchild.
+Our ceremony occurred on Mama Earth herself.
+My husband and I started the day by decorating our backyard with autumn-themed decor, and we even added some fun playthings for our moonchild.
 Then we prepared our meal of butternut squash with garlic and herbs, sweet potato casserole, and baked apples with cinnamon.
-We made art out of leaves which served as our offering and we sent well-wishes to the environment.
+We made art out of leaves which served as our offering, and we sent well-wishes to the environment.

 We reflected on all the wonderful things that have happened in our lives since the spring equinox and discussed what we enjoyed most about the warm summer days.
-We made plans for how we will maintain that warmth through the winter and what we will do to finish out the year strong.
-After collecting fallen leaves from the trees, we concluded the sacred celebration with a tea ceremony and song.
+We made plans to maintain that warmth through the winter and what we will do to finish out the year strong.
+After collecting fallen leaves from the trees, we concluded the sacred celebration with a tea ceremony and song on our instruments.

-Incorporating this type of ritual into my daughter’s life is a declaration of our ability to stay connected to nature in mind, body, and spirit.
-It’s an illustration of how much we love one another and how important it is to congregate in a fun, creative, and caring way.
+Incorporating these types of rituals into my children’s lives is a declaration of our ability to stay connected to nature in mind, body, and spirit.
+It’s an illustration of how much we love one another and how important it is to gather in a fun, creative, and caring way.